tud-hri/joan/docs/setup-on-tud-shared-hardware.md

 !!!
 Warning
     Make sure to load your own map, so double check that you are in the right directory when opening your level!

+## Reserving and sharing the TUD computers

+We have limited hardware at the TUD for you to work on.
+Please share the PCs fairly among your fellow students.
+You can coordinate through Slack (joan-forum, for example).
+Furthermore, you can reserve the computers through a shared calendar.
+Ask Timo Melman to add you to the calendar.
+Be nice to each other :-)